 Located in the charming Village of East Aurora, Wallenwein’s, or lovingly called “Wally’s”, has been a neighborhood-favorite hangout forever – and that’s an understatement.
 If you’re looking for a no frills kind of fish fry joint, Wally’s is calling your name.
-Offering beer-battered, panko breaded varieties and the rare Buffalo-style (hot sauce and blue cheese), you’ll want to get to this EA staple early as seating is limited.
+Offering beer-battered, panko breaded varieties and rarer Italian, cajun, lemon pepper, and Greek varieties, you’ll want to get to this EA staple early as seating is limited.